Eduardodudu/shiny-enterprise-dashboard/README.md

 be prepared under a new project and therefore the creation of new metrics might be difficult do design.

-For instance, if i want to create a new KPI and insert in this project then you’ll have to:
+For instance, if you want to create a new KPI and insert in this project then you’ll have to:

 1. Adjust the `constants.R` file and create a new metric